vxxqv/regulatory-transfer-functions/docs/reproduction-guide.md

 ## Expected outputs

-- Eight main figures in PNG, PDF, and SVG.
-- Supplementary Figures S1-S14, S16-S21, S23-S26, S28, and S29 in the same formats.
-- Machine-readable replacement evidence for omitted Figures S15, S22, and S27.
-- Panel-level source tables for every figure.
+- Frozen result tables for each analysis block.
+- Complete denominators, exclusions, null results, and unavailable analyses.
 - Supplementary Tables S1-S8.
-- Automated figure QC and software-test reports.
+- Software test reports.

 Any numerical difference from the frozen outputs should be treated as a reproduction failure until explained by a documented platform or dependency difference.